CCN Schedule

 Behavioral Track

 This track will reward those benchmarks that show-case model short-comings in predicting behavior (human or non-human primate).
 The winning submissions will be the behavioral benchmarks with the lowest model scores, mean-averaged over all models, i.e. as close as possible to 0.
 The benchmarks can target any behavioral task that the models engage on (labeling, class probabilities, odd-one-out; see the model interface).
-There will be multiple prizes, details TBA.

 Neural Track

 This track will reward those benchmarks that show-case model short-comings in predicting neural activity across the primate visual ventral stream.
 The winning submissions will be the neural benchmarks with the lowest model scores, mean-averaged over all models, i.e. as close as possible to 0.
 The benchmarks can target any region(s) in the visual ventral stream: V1, V2, V4, IT (see the model interface).
 Brain recordings can be from human or non-human primates.
-There will be multiple prizes, details TBA.

 Models